rajkadakia/Daily_quotes/README.md

 > _A person hears only what they understand. — Johann Wolfgang von Goethe_

+> _Anxiety is the dizziness of freedom. — Soren Kierkegaard_

 - Each quote is inserted into this file just above the marker `<!--QUOTE_END-->`.
 - Each quote insertion is committed separately to simulate 3 contributions.